 Duration: February 2000 to Present

-Summary: Complex, multi-media investigation and remediation project; soil removal adjacent to buildings and electrical utilities in two areas; innovative groundwater trace-metals characterization and chloroform source assessments; cost-effective and very practical remedy for remediation of soil and groundwater impacts at abandoned septic system location.
+Summary: Complex, multi-media investigation and remediation project; soil removal adjacent to buildings and electrical utilities in two areas; innovative groundwater trace-metals characterization and chloroform source assessments; cost-effective and practical remedy development; LSRP services and application of advantageous provisions of SRRA.

 Site characterization activities included developing, implementing, managing and reporting for work activities, during ISRA Site Investigation (SI) and, Remedial Investigation (RI) phases of work.
 The PA Report identified 28 potential Areas of Concern at the site.
 Sampling and other evaluation required during the SI focused on 19 of these areas, including decommissioned septic systems, underground chemical wastewater piping, sumps, underground storage tanks, stormwater sewers, a detention basin, and transformers.